CrispCode/modux/README.md

   | Sounds | `import { sonds } from '@crispcode/modux'` | A class used to manipulate Sounds |
   | uid | `import { uid } from '@crispcode/modux'` | Generates a random unique identifier |

+## Configuration

+  You can create a file called ```modux.config.js``` in the root of your folder, which needs to contain a function with one parameter and returns an object.
+The parameter of the function will be filled with the current webpack configuration.
+This gives the user a chance to modify the default webpack configuration based on their needs.

 ## Change Log

   We're using the GitHub [releases](https://github.com/CrispCode/modux/releases) for changelog entries.